mfthomps/Labtainers/README.md

 The installation script and the update-designer.sh script set environment variables, so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 1, 2018
+- Use a generic Docker image for automated assessment; stop creating "instructor" images per lab.

 July 30, 2018
 - Document need to unblock the waitparam.service (by creating flag directory) if a fixlocal.sh script is to start a service for which waitparam is a